CSS-Unicorn/css-for-beginners/README.md

 # CSS for Beginners - Code Examples

-This repository contains all the code examples from the book ["CSS for Beginners: Start Your Journey to Becoming a CSS Unicorn."](https://www.mirayatechstore.com/products/css-for-beginners) Dive in and see the examples live, just like in VS Code! 🌟
+This repository contains all the code examples from the book.
+Dive in and see the examples live, just like in VS Code! 🌟

 ## 📂 Repository Structure